We are sorry, but we have NO AVAILABLE PUPPIES at this time & no litters currently planned.

 Welcome to Brogdon’s Bernese Mountain Dogs

 Brogdon’s Bernese Mountain Dogs family raises our puppies with the help of our 17 children, 12 of whom still live with us.
-We are located in sunny San Tan Valley, Arizona, where we’ve made a home for our family and our wonderful furry friends.
+We’ve made a big, happy home for our family and our wonderful furry friends.

 Because of our love for fostering children, we know the dogs we owned would have to be great with children.
 That’s why we chose Bernese Mountain dogs — their calm and loving personalities just couldn’t be a better match for providing emotional support and companionship to our children, as well as family members of all ages and capabilities.